 Today I want to introduce you to 7 budget bloggers/fashionistas who are also very stylish and love fashion.
 We all know that one can spend every dollar, Euro, Pound, Crown, or whatever the name of your currency may be only once.
 Thus,

-any normal real woman is to a certain degree on a budget.
+Every real woman who is not married with a millionaire is to a certain degree on a budget.
 Click To Tweet

 Spending money on fashion over 40 often falls short due to support of elderly parents, kids in college, mortgages and/or saving for retirement.
 I asked these budget fashionistas the following question:

 What is you most important advice for looking fashion-ward and in style on a budget?

 I think the most important thing to consider is fit and proportion.
 No matter what the price tag of the outfit, if it fits well and flatters your proportions, you will look fashion-forward and in style.

 Rachel Garay, Garay Treasures

 I can answer the question and that is that for me to stay in style on a budget I have to know what I want and need and plan on how to save money for those items, even if I don’t get the item until a year later.
 Sometimes it is easy to find something on a great sale and want it but it doesn’t often get used or feel like a staple.
 I tend to use my money and clothing budget on clothing or items I know are versatile and will look great without breaking the bank.